CHARLOTTE, NC (WBTV) - A man accused in a deadly shooting outside CMC-Northeast on Feb. 6 has been was arrested Wednesday morning.

 Exavier Malique Williams, 19, is charged with involuntary manslaughter in the shooting death of Damon Fard Bruce of Concord, police announced Wednesday.

-Concord police say they were called to a shooting near the entrance of CMC-Northeast’s E/R on Church Street.
+Concord police say they were called to a shooting near the entrance of CMC-Northeast’s E/R on Church Street around 1 p.m.
 Officers arrived to find two men in the parking lot.

-Police said that immediately following the shooting, the victim, now identified as Damon Fard Bruce of Concord, was treated by Cabarrus County paramedics who were nearby in the ambulance bay.
-The victim was taken inside the hospital where he died from his injuries.
+Police said that immediately following the shooting, Bruce was treated by Cabarrus County paramedics who were nearby in the ambulance bay.
+Bruce was taken inside the hospital where he died from his injuries.

 According to Major Robert Ledwell of the Concord Police Department, the two men knew each other and were involved in an altercation.

 “Obviously any situation, whether it’s random or an acquaintance concerns us, but at this point, both sides, hospital and police department took the appropriate action to make sure this didn’t any further," Ledwell said.

 Officers tweeted about the incident around 1:15 p.m., later saying there was no threat to the public.

 From WBTV’s Sky3, police could be seen roping off areas of the hospital parking lot as they investigated the reported shooting.